-With my company Datarella we have specialised in Blockchain technology.
+With my company Datarella we have specialized in Blockchain technology.
 Initially, we had started with data science and data analytics stuff, but moved on to Blockchain in 2015, when Ethereum was launched, the first distributed protocol we could use for industrial projects.
-Starting in 2016, we have been developing the Humanitarian Blockchains - applications in the fields of payments, disbursement, supply chain and tracking: The Humanitarian Blockchain — DLT Applications for Social Good,
+Starting in 2016, we have been developing the Humanitarian Blockchains — applications in the fields of payments, disbursement, supply chain, and tracking: The Humanitarian Blockchain — DLT Applications for Social Good,

 As with any new technology, the first months were tough, since nobody had heard of Blockchain or Distributed Ledger Technology DLT, as the engineers say.
-It was totally unclear if Blockchain would be adopted by the market, since it comes with a paradigm shift: its distributed nature requires decentralized decision making and the finding of consensus in a network of nodes that might not know each other.
+It was totally unclear if Blockchain would be adopted by the market since it comes with a paradigm shift: its distributed nature requires decentralized decision making and the finding of consensus in a network of nodes that might not know each other.
 In other words: running a blockchain requires a trusted consensus mechanism, a governance model, and a token design — all things not needed or unheard of, before.
 Next, IT departments typically tend to defend incumbent soft- and hardware infrastructures against newcomers, since past investments have to pay themselves off, and everybody had been trained in using and maintaining this legacy and is unwilling to switch to a completely different technology stack.

 Humanitarian Blockchain #1